 as a restaurant, but it has been abandoned since 1995 and is in increasingly poor condition.
-Sturm and other island residents have formed the Saipan
+Sturm and other island residents formed the Saipan

 Lighthouse Historical Society to work for its restoration.
 Volunteers meet regularly to clean up the lighthouse and fix what they can.
 However, Eric Johnson's photo and Kerry Hill's August 2011 photo show no major change in the building.
 In 2010, Congress appropriated $192,000 for an engineering study of the lighthouse as the proposed visitor center of the newly-created Mariana Trench Marine National Monument.
 However, it appears that the building is too small for this purpose.
 In 2016 the dome fell from the tower during a storm.
 In August 2017 a resident (D.C.
 Cook) wrote in a local newspaper that he was interested in attempting to restore the lighthouse once again as a restaurant, if investors could be found.
 The lighthouse was placed on the U.S.

 National Register of Historic Places in 1974.
 Located on the highest